opsi as Docker Container

 .

-image::opsi-server-script.png["Check the status and the logfiles with the script opsi-server.sh.", width=800, pdfwidth=80%
+image::server:opsi-server-script.png["Check the status and the logfiles with the script opsi-server.sh.", width=800, pdfwidth=80%

 opsi Depot Server

 You can use our Docker image to set up an opsi depot server.
-This assumes that an opsi configserver already exists and that it is accessible over the network.
-Specifically, you should verify whether the Docker host can reach the configserver on port 4447 via HTTPS (see section Used Protocols and Ports).
+This assumes that an opsi config server already exists and that it is accessible over the network.
+Specifically, you should verify whether the Docker host can reach the config server on port 4447 via HTTPS (see section Used Protocols and Ports).
 You can use curl

 on the command line for this purpose (Windows: Command Prompt, Linux/macOS: Terminal):